ovcharovcoder/avif-preview/README.md

 To preview an AVIF file:

-- Right-click on a .avif file in Explorer and select Open Avif Preview.
+- Right-click on a .avif file in Explorer and select `Open Avif Preview`.
 - You can select a single file or multiple files — multiple files will be added to the gallery (up to 3 images).

 ---